Home / Education / Crypto / Guides / What Is Official $TRUMP Memecoin: Everything You Need to Know

 Step 3: Deposit Funds, Place An Order And Complete Your Purchase

 Confirm purchase by placing an order.
-You can then place a buy order for TrumpCoin either as a market order (buy at the current market price) or a limit order (set the price at which you want to buy).
-Ideally, transfer your purchase to a hardware wallet to enhance security.
+You can then place a buy order for TrumpCoin either as a market order (buy at the current market price) or a limit order (set the price you want to buy).
+Transfer your purchase to a hardware wallet to enhance security.

 TrumpCoins: FREED Vs. DTC Vs. TRUMP Vs. Save America DJT Vs. TrumpCoin DJT Vs. TrumpMedia DJT Vs TREMP